ilinzweilin/ethCapeTown/README.md

-## Faïrspöt
+# Faïrspöt

-Why?
+## Why?

+Decentralised digital independence!

+Buying airtime is expensive (and expires!) access to roaming internet and don't have money
 Some people just need enough data to check for directions or call for a taxi.
 Sometimes people have a WiFi network at home, and could use a side income stream.

-## Faïrspöt

-How?
+## How?

-Decentralising digital independence!

-By enabling microhotspots via micropayments over the Raiden Network, to incentivise and tokenise a mesh network.
+By enabling fair and private internet access via micropayments over the Raiden Network, to incentivise and tokenise a mesh network.